 As we get older, our bodies start to change in ways that can sometimes make certain sexual positions painful.
 A position that was comfortable before may seem physically unbearable now.

-6. What if my partner is the one who is disinterested?
+6. What if my partner is the one who’s disinterested?

-Women aren’t the only ones who experience shifts in sexuality and how they achieve sexual pleasure.
-Men are also going through some shifts in their 50s and 60s.
+Women aren’t the only ones who experience shifts in their sexuality and how they achieve sexual pleasure.

 7. Are sexually transmitted diseases (STDs) still a concern?